Posted By christina On October 7, 2020

 About KIBO – The Playful STEAM Robot

-KinderLab Robotics is the creator of the award-winning KIBO, a playful educational STEAM robot kit based on 20 years of child development research with thousands of children, teachers, and parents.
-Developed specifically for teachers by Dr. Marina Umaschi Bers at Tufts University, KIBO is currently used in 59 countries and has proven efficacy in helping kids learn STEAM—and getting them excited about it!
-KinderLab offers a complete suite of teaching materials that help integrate STEAM elements into a wide range of curricula, including art, cultural studies, and reading literacy.
+KinderLab Robotics is the creator of the award-winning KIBO, a playful educational STEAM robot kit based on more than 20 years of research in learning technologies and child development by Dr. Marina Umaschi Bers at Tufts University, including testing with thousands of children, educators, and parent.
+KIBO has been a cornerstone of creative science, technology, engineering, art, and mathematics (STEAM) learning in homes and schools across the U.S. and internationally since 2013.
+KIBO is currently used in 60+ countries and has proven efficacy in helping kids learn STEAM—and getting them excited about it!

 For more information, please visit KinderLabRobotics.com.